 Allow for Fluctuations in Layouts

-When optimizing your site for mobile design you have to take into account smaller projections through smaller screens.
-This means loading a page with a set 960px container will not look so pretty in most mobile devices.
+When optimizing your site for mobile design, you have to take into account smaller projections through smaller screens.
+This means loading a page with a set 960px container will not look so pretty on most mobile devices.

 The fix for this small problem is fluid layouts.
-Apply layouts to your design which aren’t set to exact values (pixels) but can expand and contract based on the amount of room available.
+Apply layouts to your design that isn’t set to exact values (pixels) but can expand and contract based on the amount of room available.
 The most compatible units to work with are percents or ems.

 Hide Awkwardly-Proportioned Content